raquo/Laminar/website/docs/documentation.md

 But these are of course rather cumbersome. `inContext` provides an easy, inline solution that always works.

-Note: all the unfamiliar syntax used here will be explained in other sections of this documentation.
+Note: all the unfamiliar syntax used here will be explained in subsequent sections of this documentation.

 #### When not to use `inContext`